SolidWallOfCode/ts-docs/buffer-writer.en.rst

    'p' or 'P'
       The pointer and length value of the view in lower ('p') or upper ('P') case.

+   The :token:`precision` is interpreted specially for this type to mean "skip :token:`precision` initial characters".
+When combined with :token:`max` this allows a mechanism for printing substrings of the :class:`string_view`.
+For instance, to print the 10th through 20th characters the format ``{:.10,20}`` would suffice.
+Given the method :code:`substr` for :class:`string_view` is cheap, it's unclear how useful this is.

 :code:`sockaddr const*`
    The IP address is printed.
 Fill is used to fill in address segments if provided, not to the